huggingface/transformers/docs/source/tokenizer_summary.rst

 you have a huge corpus: it usually yields a very big vocabulary. :doc:`Transformer XL <model_doc/transformerxl>` for instance uses space/punctuation-tokenization, and has a vocabulary size of 267,735!

-A huge vocabulary size means a huge embedding matrix, which will cause memory problem.
+A huge vocabulary size means a huge embedding matrix, which will cause memory problems.
 TransformerXL deals with it by using a special kind of embeddings called adaptive embeddings, but in general, transformers model rarely have a vocabulary size greater than 50,000, especially if they are trained on a single language.